deuberger/purple_cow/solutions.md

 # FUTURE

+ * Make the port easily configurable and documented
  * Upgrade to a production worthy web server
  * Refactor tests to improve code reuse
  * Update tests to use docker postgresql container (same setup as prod)